PierreQuentel/Karrigell/README.md

 # Karrigell
 Web framework for Python 3

+*This project is not maintained any more.
+When it started in 2002 there were very few lightweight web frameworks; now there are many popular options, that are more complete and better designed than Karrigell.*

 ## 1. Package installation

 One you have downloaded the package and unzipped it in a directory, open a console window, go to the directory and run :

 ```
 python setup.py install
 ```

 This will install the packages Karrigell and HTMLTags in the Python distribution.

 ## 2. Start the built-in server